By Ashrafuddin Pirzada

 KHYBER DISTRICT (KP): The erstwhile Fata inhabitants who struggled for peace and political reforms in the past decades have marked the historical day by casting their vote for the first time in the provincial elections conducted on Saturday, July 20, 2019.

-Though, the turnout was observed little bit slow at the beginning when polling started at 9 am, while in the latter hours residents in newly merged districts poured into their nearby polling stations and casted vote.
-The polling for 16 provincial seats was continued to 5pm without any break.
+Though, the turnout was observed a little bit slow at the beginning when polling started at 9 am, while in the latter hour, residents in newly merged districts poured into their nearby polling stations and cast votes.
+The polling for 16 provincial seats was continued until 5 pm without any break.

-Reporters in the respective tribal districts said women were also seen coming to polling stations, however, in Waziristan district was reported with less women voters’ turnout at the morning time.
+Reporters in the respective tribal districts said women were also seen coming to polling stations, however, the Waziristan district was reported with fewer women voters’ turnout in the morning time.

-Brigadier(R) Mehmood Shah said it would be a test case for those elected as KP assembly members to work on communication means, education.
-He said tribal faced dire episodes in the past now hope their wounds could be healed.
+Brigadier(R) Mehmood Shah said it would be a test case for those elected as KP assembly members to work on communication means and education.
+He said tribals faced dire episodes in the past and now hope their wounds could be healed.

-District Commissioner Khyber district Mehmood Aslam Wazir said media that it was a great day in the history of tribal people.
+District Commissioner Khyber District Mehmood Aslam Wazir said to the media that it was a great day in the history of tribal people.
 He congratulated the government, Pakistan army and citizens who rendered sacrifices and brought peace.
-He said Tribals are marking their historical day today(Satureday).
+He said the Tribals are marking their historical day today(Saturday).
 The official visited various polling stations in the war-torn Bara tehsil of Khyber district and inspected facilities placed for voters visiting polling stations.
-“I salute the Pakistan Army and civilians for bringing back the long lasting peace at the cost of life sacrifices.
-He met with people who were using their political right without any fear”.
-Said DC Aslam.
+“I salute the Pakistan Army and civilians for bringing back the long-lasting peace at the cost of life sacrifices.
+He met with people who were using their political rights without any fear”.
+Said, DC Aslam.

-The News resident editor Peshawar, Rahimullah Yusufzai said elections in the erstwhile Fata had less importance for the Pakistan Tehreek-e-Insaf led government in Khyber Pakhtunkhwa.
-He said the less importance of the 16 forthcoming members of the KP province was the already clear majority of PTI in the province.
+The News resident editor in Peshawar, Rahimullah Yusufzai said elections in the erstwhile Fata had less importance for the Pakistan Tehreek-e-Insaf-led government in Khyber Pakhtunkhwa.
+He said the less important of the 16 forthcoming members of the KP province was the already clear majority of PTI in the province.

-All the political parties almost on all constituencies have issued tickets to their nominated candidates who run the election.
-Total 281 party and independent candidates contesting election for the 16 slots created in the KP assembly last year.
+All the political parties and almost all constituencies have issued tickets to their nominated candidates who run for the election.
+Total of 281 party and independent candidates contesting the election for the 16 slots created in the KP assembly last year.

 Remarkably, women voters were seen only casting their votes but tribal women were encouraged and contested the historical elections in the tribal district.

-International community also welcoming the elections in the tribal districts and have extended their good wishes for peaceful elections.
+The international community also welcomed the elections in the tribal districts and extended their good wishes for peaceful elections.

-According the sources and officials have confirmed that no untoward incident happened during the election day despite a minor scuffled in Landikotal tehsil of Khyber tribal district between rival supporters and a gun shots exchanged incident in Mohmand tribal district leaving two persons injured.
+According to the sources and officials have confirmed that no untoward incident happened during the election day despite a minor scuffle in Landikotal tehsil of Khyber tribal district between rival supporters and gunshots exchanged incident in Mohmand tribal district leaving two persons injured.
 However, the security forces controlled the situation.

-Voters, who were mostly youngsters, were enthusiastic for their candidates sang songs and beat drums out sides of the various polling stations in the tribal districts.
+Voters, who were mostly youngsters, were enthusiastic about their candidates sang songs and beat drums outsides of the various polling stations in the tribal districts.

-It is learnt at the local level in the tribal districts that the gone are the days that they were being influence before and used to cast their vote for the appeasement of their elders, religious scholars and influential but this time they will vote to those who can create jobs for them, bring business activities and peace for them.
+It is learnt at the local level in the tribal districts that gone are the days when they were being influenced before and used to cast their vote for the appeasement of their elders, religious scholars and influential but this time they will vote for those who can create jobs for them, bring business activities and peace for them.